mph-/lcapy/doc/tutorial.rst

 -----------------

 Lcapy analyses a linear circuit using a number of transform domains and the principle of superposition.
+Voltage and current signals are decomposed into a DC component, one or more AC components (one for each angular frequency), a transient component, and noise components (one for each noise source).
+NB, this decomposition is experimental and may change.

-For example, consider
+For example, consider:

-   >>> oc = (Vdc(10) + Vac(20) + Vstep(30) + Vnoise(40)).Voc
+   >>> Voc = (Vdc(10) + Vac(20) + Vstep(30) + Vnoise(40)).Voc
    >>> Voc
    ⎧                   30       ⎫
    ⎨dc: 10, n1: 40, s: ──, ω: 20⎬
    ⎩                   s        ⎭

-Here the open-circuit voltage is described by a dictionary of values for the different transform domains.
-There are four types of transform domain: DC, phasor (for AC analysis), Laplace (for transient analysis), and noise.
-The DC component is keyed by 'dc', the Laplace component is keyed by 's', the noise components are keyed by noise identifiers of the form 'nx' (where x is an integer), and the ac components are keyed by the angular frequency.
-For example,
+Here the open-circuit voltage is decomposed into four parts (stored in a dictionary).
+The DC component is keyed by 'dc', the transient component is keyed by 's' (since this is analysed in the Laplace or s-domain), the noise components are keyed by noise identifiers of the form 'nx' (where x is an integer), and the ac components are keyed by the angular frequency.
+The different parts of a decomposition can also be accessed using attributes, for example,

-   >>> Voc['s']
-   30
-   ──
-   s

-The different domains can also be accessed using attributes, for example,

    >>> Voc.s
    30
    ──
    s

+Note, this only returns the Laplace transform of the transient component of the decomposition.
+The full Laplace transform of the open-circuit voltage (ignoring the noise component) can be obtained using:

+   >>> from lcapy import s
+   >>> Voc(s)
+      ⎛   2      2⎞
+   20⋅⎝2⋅ω  + 3⋅s ⎠
+   ────────────────
+      ⎛ 2    2⎞
+    s⋅⎝ω  + s ⎠

+Similarly, the time-domain representation (ignoring the noise component) can be determined using:

+   >>> from lcapy import t
+   >>> Voc(t)
+   20⋅cos(ω⋅t) + 30⋅Heaviside(t) + 10

 Initial Value Problems
 ----------------------